Breed Guide: Australian Shepherd

 Pet Insurance for Australian Shepherds

 Because of the common health concerns among Australian Shepherds and the high costs of out-of-pocket veterinary care today, many people with this breed of dog choose to get pet insurance.
-Healthy Paws offers top-rated pet insurance plans with no maximum annual or lifetime payouts and a quick turnaround time with 99% of claims processed within two days.
+Healthy Paws offers top-rated pet insurance plans with no maximum annual or lifetime payouts and a quick turnaround time with most claims processed within two days.

 Although Australian Shepherds are generally healthy dogs, they are not immune to breed-specific conditions and common illnesses.
 Pet insurance is a great way to keep your Aussie healthy while you enjoy as many years together as possible.